Louisiana Addendum

 Military Service Leave

-While performing uniformed service, employees are entitled to accrue any sick leave, vacation leave, military leave, holiday leave, and any paid leave offered by the Organization pursuant to the Organization’s stated leave of absence policy, to the extent the employee would have been entitled to such leave had they been continuously employed.
+While performing uniformed service, employees are entitled to accrue any sick leave, vacation leave, military leave, holiday leave, and any paid leave offered by the University pursuant to the University’s stated leave of absence policy, to the extent the employee would have been entitled to such leave had they been continuously employed.
 Additionally, employees are entitled to up to four years of creditable service vesting in a retirement system, pension fund, or employee benefit plan.

 Volunteer First Responder Leave

 Louisiana employees may take unpaid time off to respond to their duties as medical personnel, emergency and medical technicians, volunteer firefighters, auxiliary law enforcement officers, members of the Civil Air Patrol.
 Employees who are called to duty by or pursuant to an operations plan of the Governor's Office of Homeland Security and Emergency Preparedness may also take unpaid time off to respond to their duties.
-Such leave will not be considered a break in employment for purposes of seniority or length of service or for benefits programs offered by the University of Denver.
+Such leave will not be considered a break in employment for purposes of seniority or length of service or for benefits programs offered by University of Denver.

-Employees must provide the University of Denver reasonable advance notice of the need for leave under this policy.
-The University of Denver may request reasonable documentation reflecting the need for such leave.
-Employees should report to the University of Denver within 72 hours of their release from their emergency duties or the recovery from disease or injury resulting from these duties.
-The University of Denver will make reasonable accommodations to reinstate any employee returning from such leave.
+Employees must provide University of Denver reasonable advance notice of the need for leave under this policy.
+University of Denver may request reasonable documentation reflecting the need for such leave.
+Employees should report to University of Denver within 72 hours of their release from their emergency duties or the recovery from disease or injury resulting from these duties.
+University of Denver will make reasonable accommodations to reinstate any employee returning from such leave.

 Employees may use available vacation or paid sick leave during otherwise unpaid time off taken under this policy.